Digital Transformation

 2. Telehealth and Remote Care

-Many of us are now familiar with telehealth, which became a popular choice for healthcare providers and patients during the pandemic.
+Many of us are now familiar with telehealth, which became a popular choice for healthcare providers and patients when the pandemic brought more attention to the application of smart tech in healthcare.
 With the help of conferencing technology, providers could virtually treat patients over video call, provide prescriptions, and perform follow-up visits.

 Part of this virtual care was the use of medical portal technology to build secure online healthcare portals to help providers and patients track treatment, store health records, and collect and access data from wearable devices or clinic visits.